 - What has been one of the most challenging situations you found yourself in?

-- What has your supervisor commended you about?
+- What has your boss commended you for?

 - Have you achieved any recognition at work?